 Spanish and English capitalization are quite different, as it is much less common in Spanish.
 Many words that must be capitalized in English cannot be in Spanish, so read through this lesson to make sure that you’re not over-capitalizing your Spanish.

-Learn about Mexican cuisine in this listening comprehension exercise.
+Learn about Mexican cuisine in this listening comprehension exercise with transcript and translation.

 The conditional is a verb mood used for actions that are not guaranteed to occur; often they are dependent on certain conditions.
 It is equivalent to "would" in English.